sigcsets/sigcse2016/attendees/hotel.md

 </div>
 {% else %}
 {% callout info %}
-A link for symposium registration will be made available here when the registration system wakes up from its annual slumber.
-We're cranking up the dynamos now.
+A link for registration will be made available here when we finish dusting off the ol' PDP-11 that's been running things since 1971.
+Just replacing a few tubes, and we'll be ready to go...
 {% endcallout %}
 {% endif %}